Scam, just in…

 FIFA (Fédération Internationale de Football Association) has had a lot of bad press over recent years.
 As well as internal problems, such as the 2015 corruption case, FIFA is now also a victim of phishing scams.
 This week, FIFA disclosed that they have had a mega-data breach of documents, some of them containing highly confidential information.

 The actual data breach seems to have happened back in March, but as with a lot of these high-profile cybersecurity incidents, the leak went public well after the fact – long after in some cases.
-Delays in revealing leaks are common.
+Delays in revealing data leaks are common.
 For example, Uber took over a year to admit that 57 million of the data records under their control had been exposed.
 New regulations such as the GDPR will levy heavy fines on organisations who delay data breach reports.

 Phishers 1, FIFA 0